 How to Cleanse Your Liver Using Olive Oil

 Aside from olive oil, the most important thing you’ll need for a liver cleanse is Epsom salts.
 Epsom salts work synergistically with olive oil to relax the liver’s bile ducts and remove toxins from the body.
-While the complete recommendations can be found with our Liver Cleansing Kit instructions, here is a basic rundown of everything you need to know before your cleanse.
+Here is a basic rundown of everything you need to know before your cleanse.

 Prepare by eating malic acid and sulfurous foods for several days before beginning the the liver cleanse.
 Malic acid is an organic compound that is responsible for the pleasantly sour taste of many fruits and drinks like apples or apple cider vinegar.
 For best results, try eating an apple or drinking apple cider vinegar several times a day leading up to cleanse day.
 The sulfurous foods could be any whole natural food with sulfur compounds, but you should stick to organic fruits and vegetables such as broccoli and cabbage for the cleanse.
 These organic fruits and veggies should be the mainstay of your diet up to four days before cleansing your liver.